stevenjmesser/boring-magic/_posts/2024-12-08-our-positions-on-generative-ai.md

 ### There will be consequences

-We like to think of technology as a box that does a specific thing, but technology impacts and is impacted by everything around it.
+People like to think of technology as a box that does a specific thing, but technology impacts and is impacted by everything around it.
 [Technology exists within an ecology](http://booktwo.org/notebook/ai-is-doing-exactly-what-its-creators-want-it-to-do/){:target="_blank"}.
 It’s an inescapable fact, so we should try to sense the likely and unlikely consequences of implementing generative AI – on people, animals, the environment, organisations, policy, society and economies.

 That sounds like a big project, but there are plenty of tools out there to make it easier.
 We’ve used tools like [consequence scanning](https://doteveryone.org.uk/project/consequence-scanning/){:target="_blank"}, effects mapping, financial forecasting, [Four Futures](https://jfsdigital.org/articles-and-essays/2009-2/vol-14-no-2-november/essays/jim-dators-alternative-futures-and-the-path-to-iafs-aspirational-futures/){:target="_blank"} and other extrapolation methods to explore risks and harms in the past.